Botspot/pi-apps/README.md

 ## Raspberry Pi App Store for Open Source Projects

 Say there's **a guy**.
 He's comes from a Windows background and doesn't know much about Linux or RPi.
 On day one, he tries to install a few familiar Windows apps.
-If he's lucky, he'll find a tutorial that doesn't work anymore.
-If he's unlucky, he will find a tutorial that bricks his OS.
+If he's lucky, he'll find a **tutorial that doesn't work** anymore.
+If he's unlucky, he will find a **tutorial that bricks his OS**.
 So on day one, this guy has followed two faulty tutorials and destroyed his system.
 How annoying!
 Something needs to be done!
-Why hasn't anybody made a collection of bash scripts that install apps easily?
+Why hasn't anybody made a **collection of bash scripts that install apps easily**?
-Pi-Apps does exactly this - distributing over 50 app-installers that are executed with one click of the mouse.
+Pi-Apps does exactly this - distributing over 50 useful app install scripts that are executed with one click of the mouse.

+**[ETA Prime](https://www.youtube.com/watch?v=oqNWJ52DLes)** (the most famous RPi YouTuber) says:

+> "It's an **awesome** Raspberry Pi app store and it **works really well** and there's lots of great stuff in here and it's super easy to install.
+> I want to give the devs of Pi-Apps a big shout-out."

 ## To install Pi-Apps
 Make sure `git` is installed with `sudo apt install git`, then run: